magikghost/recur-macOS/Sound-reactivity-[work-in-progress].md

 In my branches that support this you'll find a script _helpers/soundreact.py_ which is presently an extremely primitive python script that opens the first sound input device and reads the incoming stream.
 It then continually broadcasts the volume of the stream via OSC over UDP, as a float with range 0.0-1.0, addressed to the channel named __/volume__.
 The _dotfiles/launcher.sh_ script has been modified to load this script when recur launches.

-You could also use any OSC source transmitting on the same network on port 5433 to communicate with recur, to send any values.
+_TODO: check this is true_ You could also use any OSC source transmitting on the same network on port 5433 to communicate with recur, to send any values.
 You could use for example any custom input type you can imagine, another Pi connected to the sounddesk at the venue, but also not limited to sound.
 Have the recur respond to a light sensor or camera in the room or buttons or humidity or...

 https://github.com/ETCLabs/Sound2Light and https://github.com/ETCLabs/OSCWidgets are great Windows and Mac apps that have full GUIs and handy functions for either interpreting sound (Sound2Light) or building UI dashboards (OSCWidgets) to send out OSC messages.